-A linear approach was applied in the dose-response assessment for PCP, in which the MOA is uncertain, consistent with U.S. EPA's (2005a) Guidelines for Carcinogen RiskAssessment.
-The guidelines recommend the use of a linear extrapolation as a default approach when the available data are insufficient to establish a MOA for a tumor site.
+A linear approach was applied in the dose-response assessment for PCP, in which the mode of action is uncertain, consistent with U.S. EPA's Guidelines for Carcinogen RiskAssessment (2005a).
+The guidelines recommend the use of a linear extrapolation as a default approach when the available data are insufficient to establish a mode of action for a tumor site.
 As discussed in Section 4.7.3, the mechanism leading to the formation of liver, adrenal, and circulatory tumors in mice following PCP ingestion is unknown.
 There is some evidence of oxidative damage to cells and DNA adducts from prominent reactive metabolites, and some evidence of cytotoxicity observed in animal and in vitro studies; however, these data do not allow for the identification of key events or support a mode of carcinogenic action.
-Therefore, a linear extrapolation was performed in determining the cancer slope factor in the derivation of a quantitative estimate of cancer risk for ingested PCP.
+Therefore, a linear extrapolation was used to derive the cancer slope factor for ingested PCP.

 Increased incidence of hepatocellular adenomas and carcinomas, benign and malignant adrenal medullary tumors, and hemangiomas and hemangiosarcomas in a 2-year mice bioassay (NTP, 1989) served as the basis for the oral cancer dose-response analysis.
-A multistage model using linear extrapolation from the point of departure (combined risk estimates based on increased incidence of both hepatocellular and adrenal gland tumors in male mice) was performed to derive an oral slope factor of 4×10^{-1} (mg/kg-day)-1 for PCP.
+A multistage model using linear extrapolation from the POD (combined risk estimates based on increased incidence of both hepatocellular and adrenal gland tumors in male mice) was performed to derive an oral slope factor of 4×10^{-1} (mg/kg-day)-1 for PCP.
 The recommended slope factor should not be used with exposures >0.3 mg/kg-day (POD for the site with the greatest response for tPCP-exposed male mice), because above this point, the slope factor may not approximate the observed dose-response relationship adequately.